On this page: Overview | Symptoms | Diagnosis | Treatment | Doctors and Specialists

 Craniopharyngiomas are benign brain tumors arising near the pituitary gland & may cause loss of pituitary hormonal function, visual loss & headaches.

-Most patients with a craniopharyngioma will need some form of pituitary hormone replacement and a significant minority may need radiosurgery or focused radiotherapy to prevent tumor regrowth.
-Our neurosurgeons work closely with our endocrinologists and radiation oncologists to provide the best possible individualized care.
+Many if not most patients with a craniopharyngioma will need some form of pituitary hormone replacement and a significant minority may need radiosurgery or focused radiotherapy to prevent tumor regrowth.
+Our surgeons team works closely with our endocrinologists and radiation oncologists to provide optimal individualized care.

 Given that some craniopharyngiomas cannot be removed completely by surgery or controlled with radiation therapy, tumor genomic profiling is being increasingly used to find alternative targeted therapies for these challenging tumors.
 In the case of papillary craniopharyngiomas, we also profile these tumors looking specifically for the BRAF mutation that may allow treatment with a targeted drug called a BRAF inhibitor.

-Craniopharyngiomas are benign brain tumors that arise near the Pituitary Gland and pituitary stalk are typically both cystic and solid in structure.
+Craniopharyngiomas are benign brain tumors that arise near the Pituitary Gland and Pituitary Stalk and are typically both cystic and solid in structure.

 Although they are benign (not malignant) tumors, these tumors tend to become adherent to structures around the pituitary gland and stalk, including the optic nerves, optic chiasm, intracranial arteries and the brain itself.